Capital City: Belgrade

 The Serbian economy is a service-based, upper-middle-income economy.
 The tertiary sector accounts for two-thirds of the total GDP.
 Some of the jobs with the highest demand include those of sales personnel, couriers/delivery workers and call centre, workers.

 In 2020, the most sought-after industries related to work demand were: trade, sales, computer science, mechanical engineering, administration and electrical engineering, warehousing, construction, transportation, and call centres.

 The labour market in Serbia is considered to have many staff shortages, particularly in the professions of hairdressers, cooks, car mechanics, carpenters, and warehouse workers.

 If you’re travelling in Serbia, transportation there includes transport by road, rail, water and air.

 However, the country’s road transport infrastructure network is extensive and transported approximately 55.8 million passengers by bus in 2018.
-The bus infrastructure network is extensive and will enable you to reach both large towns and smaller villages.
+The bus infrastructure network is extensive and enables you to reach large towns and smaller villages.
 Domestic and international routes are served by more than 100 intercity coach services, the biggest of which are Lasta and Niš-Ekspres.

 Driving your own car in Serbia

 To drive from the UK to Serbia, you will need a UK driving licence or International Driving Permit on short visits for up to a year from the date of first entry.
 Alternatively, your license must be for a single stay of up to six months.
 For visits longer than six months, you will be required to obtain a local licence.